FVVladimir/test-Squad-Task/README.md

-for start project use :\r
+for start project use :\n
-npm init for install dependencies\r npm run wdio for start all test\r npm run #name task for start one task example npm run home_work_2\r
+npm init for install dependencies\n npm run wdio for start all test\n npm run #name task for start one task example npm run home_work_2\n